-All students are expected to spend a period of four to six weeks with organizations concerned with the investigation and planned use of resources et cetera.
+All students are encouraged to spend a period of four to six weeks with organizations concerned with the investigation and planned use of resources et cetera.

 Several units in Geography include laboratory and project work involving the use of computer and quantitative techniques.
-Students need a battery-operated calculator.
-It is also required that students provide their own drawing materials such as tracing and graph paper.
+It is required that students provide their own drawing materials such as tracing and graph paper.
 Details of exact requirements are given at the beginning of the relevant subjects.
+Compulsory fieldwork incurs personal expenditure.

-3010 Applied Geography - Full-time Course

-Bachelor of Science BSc
+3010 Applied Geography - Full-time Course Bachelor of Science BSc